annotation/text-fabric/docs/Api/Peshitta.md

         This should be the name
         of your current notebook (without the `.ipynb` extension).
-        The Bhsa API will use this to generate a link to your notebook on GitHub and NBViewer.
+        The Peshitta API will use this to generate a link to your notebook on GitHub and NBViewer.

 ## Linking

-??? abstract "B.shbLink()"
+??? abstract "P.pshLink()"
     ```python
-    B.shbLink(node, text=None)
+    P.pshLink(node, text=None)
     ```

     ???+ "Description"
-        Produces a link to SHEBANQ
+        Produces a link to ETCBC source of this node.
+        The link ends at a file corresponding to a book, having the ETCBC/WIT format.

     ??? info "node"
         `node` can be an arbitrary node.
-The link targets the verse that contains the first word contained by the node.
+The link targets the book that contains the first word contained by the node.

     ??? info "text"